-A minimum of 12 (if available) and no more than 14 riders shall be chosen for Phase II of the Championship Class.
+A minimum of 12 (if available) and no more than 14 riders shall be chosen for Phase II of the Championship class.
 In all Championships, no predetermined number of riders need be selected from each group.
-Each judge will assign a numerical score for each rider on the rail and hand in numbers after each section.
+The judges will decide on the number to come back within the 12 to 14 limit.